The Properties and Services department takes care of UCT's many properties. The services include:

 maintaining existing properties

-The division is made up of the following units:
+The department is made up of the following units:

 Projects and capital works